Nonlinear computations in spiking neural networks through multiplicative synapses: Nonlinear dynamics

 The approximation in (\ref{eq_lindyn}) was originally conceived for linear systems, but can in principle be extended to any arbitrary dynamical system $\dot{\B x} = F(\B x)$ (with $F: \RR^K \to \RR^K$).
 The full network dynamics then become

 with the problem that the nonlinear function $F()$ has to be somehow computed by the network (or individual neurons).
-Previous work approximated this computation through a set of basis functions (\cite{thalmeier2016learning, alemi2018learning}; see Methods~\ref{Methods:BasisFuns}), which can be interpreted as dendritic nonlinearities.
+Previous work approximated this computation through a set of basis functions (\parencite{thalmeier2016learning, alemi2018learning}; see Methods~\ref{Methods:BasisFuns}), which can be interpreted as dendritic nonlinearities.
 Here we take a different approach.
-We note that any smooth nonlinear function can in principle be approximated by a polynomial transformation~\citep{de1959stone}.
+We note that any smooth nonlinear function can in principle be approximated by a polynomial transformation~\parencite{de1959stone}.
 Furthermore, any polynomial function $F:R^K \to R^K$ containing terms with maximum degree $g$ can be written in the form

 where $\B A_d \in \RR^{K \times K^d}$ is the matrix of coefficients for the polynomials of degree $d$, and we define $\B M^{\otimes d} = \B M \thinkron \B M \thinkron \cdots \thinkron \B M$ as the Kronecker product applied $d$ times, with the convention that $\B M^{\otimes 0} = 1$ and $\B M^{\otimes 1} = \B M$.
 The Kronecker product is closely related to the outer-product and computes all possible pair-wise multiplications between the elements of two matrices.
 For example, the Kronecker product of two vectors of length $l$ is itself a new vector of length $l^2$ (see Methods~\ref{Methods:kronecker} for a detailed explanation).